smaurice101/MAADS-HPDE/README.md

 2) **IoT predictive asset maintainennce** - detect possible equipment failure on millions of IoT devices in real-time
 3) **Product Failure** - detect possible product failure and increase product quality

-Lot more use cases for both supervised and unsupervised learning using HPDE with VIPER.
+Lot more use cases for both supervised and unsupervised learning using HPDE with VIPER on data streams.